Skip to main content

 2. Parameters of type BinaryData can be defined as file paths or URLs.
 Often, for parameters with the BinaryData data type, the documentation code examples use URLs or file paths on disk.
 This is acceptable behavior, because at the beginning of all functions, incoming parameters are converted (if possible) to the required types.
 In the case of binary data, for example, when passing a string, an attempt will be made to find the file on disk, get it from the Internet, or convert it from Base64

 3. Examples of function results are in JSON format, but in 1C and OS they will be Maps.
-If the sample result on the function description page is JSON, in 1C and OneScript it will be a Map - i.e. the response will be serialized.
+If the sample result on the function description page is JSON, in 1C and OneScript it will be a Map - i.e. the response will be deserialized.
 JSON is returned as a string only in the CLI version